fkanvaly/INF573-Projet/readme.md

 # OBJECT TRACKING
 Author: Kanvaly FADIGA, Yelan MO - Ecole Polytechnique

-This repository contain our submission for INF574 - Computer Vision Project.
-The goal was to code a multiobject tracking systeme and develop ensemble of tools around, in a specific domain. we choose choose to apply him in surveillance video.
+This repository contain our submission for INF574 - Computer Vision Project. take a look at the Rapport.pdf

 ## Dependancies
 - We work with OpenCV 4.+